 - 6. Tourism.
-Addison Circle has become known for its entertainment events, and the Town should continue to support events within existing public areas and as part of future development that make both Addison Circle and the Town of Addison an entertainment destination for locals and visitors. - 7.
+Addison Circle has become known for its entertainment events, and the Town should continue to support events within existing public areas and as part of future development that make both Addison Circle and the Town of Addison a regional entertainment destination for locals and visitors. - 7.
 Open Space Design.
 Public and private open spaces within the Special Study Area should continue the Town of Addison's tradition of designing unique parks, plazas and open spaces that create destinations for individuals, small groups and large events or festivals. - 8.
 Public Art.
 As in Addison Circle, public art should be incorporated in the Special Study Area's development to create distinctive landmarks, gateways and destinations.
 Special public art installations at the Cotton Belt Station should convey the character of the Town of Addison to rail system users. - 9.
+Gateways and Connectivity.
+Development at the Cotton Belt Station should create an inviting gateway to this Special Study Area, Addison Circle, Belt Line Road and the larger Addison community.
+This gateway should connect to these destinations in ways that are appealing and understandable to people who are walking, biking, driving or using other transportation modes. - 10.
 Mobility for People.
 Addison Central and Addison Circle West are intended to be places that focus on people before cars.
 Mobility plans for the area should emphasize walking and biking.
 Trolleys, shared use vehicles and other travel modes should be readily available and should reduce the need for automobile travel between locations in the Special Study Area.
-These networks should support the use of DART by area residents and visitors for travel to destinations outside this area. - 10.
+These networks should support the use of DART by area residents and visitors for travel to destinations outside this area. - 11.
 Automobile Use.
 The roadway network should facilitate trips by auto into and out of the Special Study Area.
 Within the Special Study Area, other transportation modes should take priority.
-Sufficient parking for vehicles should be included, but it should be located and designed so it does not dominate the character of the area. - 11.
+Sufficient parking for vehicles should be included, but it should be located and designed so it does not dominate the character of the area. - 12.
 Environment & Sustainability.
 The design of public and private developments and infrastructure in the Special Study Area should reduce the use of energy, water and other non-renewable resources.
-It should increase the long-term sustainability of these developments and of the Addison community. - 12.
+It should increase the long-term sustainability of these developments and of the Addison community. - 13.
 Town Involvement & Investment.
 The Town of Addison should continue its involvement in the design and development of the Special Study Area to ensure that future development creates the greatest benefit for the Addison community.
 The Town's past and future investments in the Special Study Area should generate tax revenues and create places that achieve the Town's vision for this area.